 It would be really awkward if marketing people who weren’t involved in the development of the Brand strategy would sabotage its implementation because their voices weren’t heard.
 Every division that has an influence over the final product or service that is going to impact clients’ lives should be involved in devising the Brand strategy.

-When is the right moment to develop a brand strategy?
+When is the right moment to develop a brand / marketing strategy?

-Your team needs to run a Brand Strategy workshop for your small business when:
+Your team needs to run something akin to a Brand Strategy workshop for your firm when:

 - You feel you’ve lost focus.